ehsawn97/verilog/README.md

 # verilog
-In this repository, all of my "verilog" based codes and projects are uploaded.
+This repo contains all my Verilog projects.